-I also got depressed during my residency.
+And in the year or so after the surgery, while I was still in my medical training, I got depressed.
 I improved on prozac, which I took for about a year and a half until I completed my training.

 Other Potential Risk Factors.
 In the few years before the onset of my first symptoms ME/CFS I also received a number of immunizations including a rubella vaccine and a series for protection against hepatitis B. I never developed an immunity to the hep B vaccine in follow up tests, which was unusual.
 Vaccines and toxins are sometimes triggers for the onset of chronic illnesses of all kinds, including ME/CFS.
 What the literature suggested as I began to put it all together, was that trauma can make us more sensitive to the effects of environmental factors such as these.
 Trauma can also make us more sensitive to the effects of infections, which are a common trigger for ME/CFS, type 1 diabetes and other chronic diseases.
 In fact, studies have found that stress and trauma before these kinds of exposures can increase our inflammatory responses and amplify the effects of exposure.
 Such effects are even more common in women (4)Dube, S. R., et al. (2009).
 “Cumulative Childhood Stress and Autoimmune Diseases in Adults.”
 Psychosom Med 71(2) February 1, 2009): 243-250.
 Abstract